-- Height regulations The maximum of height of buildings located within 100 feet of a single family residential zone is limited to 35 feet or two stories for.
-This maximum height may be increased to three stories or up to 40 feet if the Planning Commission finds that visual impacts are adequately mitigated. - Setbacks Structures shall be set back 25 feet from all streets.
+- Height regulations The maximum of height of multi-family buildings shall not exceed forty feet or three stories.
+For multi-family buildings located within 100 feet of a single family residential zone, the maximum height is limited to 35 feet or two stories unless the Planning Commission finds that visual impacts are adequately mitigated, in which case for.
+This the maximum height may be increased to three stories or up to 40 feet if the Planning Commission finds that visual impacts are adequately mitigated. - Setbacks Structures shall be set back 25 feet from all streets.
 This requirement may be reduced to provide greater flexibility in building design and solar orientation.
 A setback reduction may be allowed up to 5 feet for a structure and up to 10 feet at the corners of a structure. - Open space Buildings, roofed areas, and parking facilities shall not cover more than 75 percent of the site.
-A minimum open space around each building shall include: - One story building with no entrance to the yard 5 feet - One story building with entrances to the yard 10 feet

-- Two story building with entrances to the yard 15 feet - Thee story building with no entrance to the yard 12.5 feet
+A minimum open space around each building shall include: - One story building with no entrance to the yard 5 feet - One story building with entrances to the yard 10 feet - Two story building with no entrance to the yard 7.5 feet - Two story building with entrances to the yard 15 feet

-- Three story building with entrances to the yard 25 feet - Distance between buildings 10 feet - Landscaping Open space areas shall be landscaped and setback areas between streets and buildings shall be landscaped with live landscaping.
+- Thee story building with no entrance to the yard 12.5 feet - Three story building with entrances to the yard 25 feet - Distance between buildings 10 feet - Landscaping Open space areas shall be landscaped and setback areas between streets and buildings shall be landscaped with live landscaping.
 One tree shall be planted at least every fifty feet within a landscaped area.

 The County's development standards allow multi-family housing to be constructed at the maximum allowed densities.
 While Government Code Section 65583.2(c)(3)(B)(ii) indicates densities of 10 units per acre in rural areas, including Colusa County, are appropriate to accommodate low income housing, the County's zoning and development standards provides for greater capacity as multi-family development is allowed at densities of 19.3 units per acre.
 In fact, the County's standards provide developers with a lot of flexibility in designing a project as the standards would accommodate densities much higher than the maximum allowed density of 19.3 units per acre.
-The County's standards for multi-family housing do not present a constraint to the development of apartments, town houses, condominiums or other multi-family uses and do not have a negative impact on supply of housing.
+The County Code limits multifamily housing to four attached dwelling units per structure.
+This can constrain the development of multi-family apartment complexes which often include structures with six to eight units per building.
+The Housing Plan includes a program to remove this constraint by revising the definition of multi-family housing to include structures with three or more attached dwelling units.
+Except for the definition of multi-family housing, t\(\pi\)he County's standards for multi-family housing do not present a constraint to the development of apartments, town houses, condominiums or other multi-family uses and do not have a negative impact on supply of housing.
 The parking requirement for multi-family developments is two parking spaces per dwelling units, regardless of the number of bedrooms.
 The state recommends that the maximum parking requirement for studio and one bedroom units be 1.5 spaces.
 Since the County's requirement may increase the cost of multi-family housing, the Housing Plan includes a program to remove this constraint by revising the minimum parking requirement to 1.5 spaces per studio and one bedroom multi-family units.